jerinraisa/jerinraisa/README.md

 **Currently I am:**
 - Studying Computer Engineering at the University of Waterloo
-- Leading Waterloo’s Hyperloop Web Team
+- Mentoring UWaterloo’s Hyperloop Web Team
 - Learning how to longboard 🛹

 ### Hit Me Up 💫